iankorf/MCB185-2023/unit3_tuples_and_lists/README.md

 ## Tutorials ##

-Each of the files in the Tutorials directory is a Python program most of the code contained in a giant triple-quoted string.
+Each of the files in the Tutorials directory is a Python program where most of the code is contained in a giant triple-quoted string.
 To "play" the tutorial, move the triple quotes farther down the file and run the program again.

 ## Programs ##